pipe-cd/pipecd/docs/content/en/blog/news/control-plane-on-ecs.md

 ```

 ### ALB
-You must prepare two target group for both of HTTP and gRPC.
+You must prepare two target groups for both HTTP and gRPC.
 Make two hosts and listner rules as below.
-Listner protocol should be HTTPS becuase it use gRPC.
+Listner protocol should be HTTPS becuase it uses gRPC.

 ![](/images/control-plane-alb.png)